janosh/svelte-multiselect/readme.md

 - `liOptionClass`: list items selectable from dropdown list
 - `liActiveOptionClass`: the currently active dropdown list item (i.e. hovered or navigated to with arrow keys)
 - `maxSelectMsgClass`: small span towards the right end of the input field displaying to the user how many of the allowed number of options they've already selected

+You can also use `headless = true` if you want to completely disable default classes.

 This simplified version of the DOM structure of the component shows where these classes are inserted: